jumpie07/J-I-B/README.md

 ## To-Do

 - [ ] Webboard for Admin (in Progress)
-- [ ] Mor logs for better Debuging
+- [ ] More logs for better Debugging

 ## Done